sarvesh-kale/sat_testing_project/README.md

 ## USAGE

-1.this project accepts file input in dimacs format given here https://jix.github.io/varisat/manual/0.2.0/formats/dimacs.html 2.This project will not produce correct output if the number of variables is greater than 9.
+1.this project accepts file input in dimacs format given here https://jix.github.io/varisat/manual/0.2.0/formats/dimacs.html

+2.This project will not produce correct output if the number of variables is greater than 9.

-3.the program takes three arguments ,first is cnf file ,second is number of varaibles ,third is number of clauses
+3.the program takes three arguments ,first is cnf file ,second is number of varaibles ,third is number of clauses.

 ```
 ./doge_sat example.cnf 3 3
 ```